israelbgf/chatSFoW2/README.md

 1. Fork this project
 2. Clone your branch
 3. Code! :-)
+4. Pull from master
+5. Merge master with your branch
+6. Test
-4. Make a pull request
+7. Make a pull request